Today I decided to upgrade the Debian version from 9 Stretch to 10 Buster. During the upgrade, a BIND Domain Name Server Error stopped the upgrade.

 Tried different things, searched and read different blogs, but nothing helped.

 When nothing helped, I decided to reinstall Plesk Control Panel!
 Neither this was possible!!!
-Dig down into the different error logs, until I came across to a log file, pointing to missing Plesk Database – PSA!!!
+Dig down into the different error logs, until I came across a log file, pointing to missing Plesk Database – PSA!!!

 Went into MySql to confirm it, and yes, the PSA database was gone!
 Nowhere to find in the databases!
 How come????!!!
 Anyway.